-The Miktek PM11 super cardioid, dynamic microphone features a custom designed, neodymium capsule element offering extremely clear and articulate sound reproduction of low toms, acoustic bass, and of course, kick drum.
-The PM11's frequency response is full and robust and is perfect for reinforcing bass drums in live sound applications.
+The Miktek PM10 super cardioid, dynamic microphone features a custom designed, neodymium capsule element offering extremely clear and articulate sound reproduction of conga, timbales, hand drum, high and low toms, and of course, snare drum.
+The PM10's frequency response is full and robust and is perfect for reinforcing snare and toms in live sound applications.

-Incorporating an inductor circuit in the audio path, the PM11 features a phase-coherent low frequency boost, offering a tight bass response that is smooth and even with the frequency response of the microphone.
+The PM10 features a carefully engineered capsule coupled to a custom designed, boutique transformer, resulting in a response that's smooth and even with tight bass along with articulate mids and highs.
 Plus, the capsule's unique labyrinth design provides ultimate rear rejection and maximum gain before feedback, so your kick, or kicks, cut though the PA with clarity and distinction.
-The deep and honest response makes the PM11 kick drum mic ideal for studio applications.
-With high SPL capabilities the PM11 can easily accommodate the loudest drummers and can even be used to mic up loud bass guitar amps.
-The PM11's steel grill and die cast body ensure durability and reliability night after night.
-The PM11 can be set upon a traditional mic stand using the included holder.
-The ultra sleek, silver finish with stainless steel and black appointments make the PM11 an attractive complement to any drum kit.
-The Miktek PM11 kick drum microphone will reproduce the sound of your bass drum faithfully, delivering a solid foundation to any live or studio performance.
+The deep and honest response makes the PM10 snare/tom mic ideal for studio applications.
+With high SPL capabilities the PM10 can easily accommodate the loudest drummers and can even be used to mic up loud guitar amps.
+The PM10's steel grill and die cast body ensure durability and reliability night after night.
+The PM10 can be set upon a traditional mic stand using the included holder, or use the included LRM100 to mount the PM10 directly on a snare or tom.
+The ultra sleek, silver finish with stainless steel and black appointments make the PM10 an attractive complement to any drum kit.
+The Miktek PM10 snare/ tom microphone will reproduce the sound of your drums faithfully, delivering a solid foundation to any live or studio performance.